 - Sudden (acute) blood loss: This occurs where there is a severe loss of blood internally or externally usually due to a severe injury, surgery, or bleeding disorder.

 - Immune-mediated disease: A condition in which the body’s immune system attacks its own red blood cells.

-- Reactions to medications: Some dogs can react to medications, such as nonsteroidal anti-inflammatory drugs.
+- Reactions to medications: Some dogs can react to medications, such as non-steroidal anti-inflammatory drugs (NSAIDs).
 These can cause gastrointestinal bleeding or ulcers in certain dogs which could result in anemia.
-Typically, these dogs will throw up something that looks like coffee grounds or will have black stools.
-Other medications may affect the production of red blood cells.

-- Flea and parasite infestations: Ticks and fleas can contribute to blood loss from animals.
+- Flea and parasite infestations: Ticks and fleas can contribute to blood loss in animals.
 The resulting loss of red blood cells can result in anemia, especially in puppies and smaller dogs.

-- Non-infectious (chronic) diseases: Dogs with illnesses such as chronic liver or kidney disease, hypothyroidism, Cushings disease, and cancer, may also be at risk of being anemic.
+- Non-infectious (chronic) diseases: Dogs with illnesses such as chronic liver or kidney disease, hypothyroidism, Cushing's disease, and cancer may also be at risk of becoming anemic.

 - Infectious diseases: Bacterial infections, tick-borne diseases, and infectious diseases such as Babesiosis can also affect red blood cells and cause anemia.

 Your vet will examine your dog and perform tests to form a diagnosis.
 These will most likely include a complete blood count (CBC), tests for parasites, evaluations of liver, kidney, and pancreatic functions, electrolyte tests to check for dehydration, a urinalysis to check for urinary tract infections, X-rays or ultrasound to look for internal bleeding, and other tests to rule out certain causes.